 With Fidelity being such a mainstay in the brokerage industry over the past few decades, you should not be surprised to learn that it has received numerous awards over the years.
 The industry awards came from a variety of different countries for different reasons.
 Some of these awards won in recent times include:

 - Best Online Broker 2018 – Investors Business Daily

 - Best Online Broker 2016 – Barron’s

 It has also won awards for the speed of its platforms, its selection of assets and its mobile offering.
-If you wanted to list out all of the awards Fidelity has won, it would take a considerable amount of time.
+If you want to list out all of the awards won, we would have to create a separate article for the same.